-You can easily use the GTMetrix waterfall tab to see which scripts can be delayed to reduce the initial load time, improving Largest Contentful Paint score.
+You can easily use the GTMetrix waterfall tab to see which scripts can be delayed to reduce the initial load time, improving the Largest Contentful Paint score.

 WP Rocket includes a list of Scripts that can be delayed by default, which reduces 50% of our work.

 Based on optimizing more sites in the coming days, I can expand the article with more ideas if time permits.

-9. Use NitroPack to improve Largest Contentful Paint
+9. Use NitroPack to improve the Largest Contentful Paint

 NitroPack is our new favorite optimization service, suitable for non-technical folks and whoever needed a quick fix.